 Phone: (02) 9904 5691

 Known for its friendly, close-knit community vibes, the bottomless brunch at Neighbourhood is an experience like no other.
-They offer three different packages; the grape & graze, 2 hours of bottomless Rose, Aperol Spritz & Mimosas, and a complimentary grazing board.
-They also offer the old school bottomless, which features 3 hours of bottomless wine, beer & spirit mixers with a selection of tasty jaffles, and the big dog bottomless, which features 2 hours of bottomless wine, beer & selected cocktails with a selection of tasty jaffles.
+They offer three different packages; the grape & graze, 2 hours of free-flowing Rose, Aperol Spritz & Mimosas, and a complimentary grazing board.
+They also offer the old school bottomless, which features 3 hours of flowing wine, beer & spirit mixers with a selection of tasty jaffles, and the big dog bottomless, which features 2 hours of flowing wine, beer & selected cocktails with a selection of tasty jaffles.

 Drinks: There are three packages on offer, check them out here.